ory/hydra/README.md

 ### ORY Security Console: Administrative User Interface

-The [ORY Security Console](https://console.ory.am/auth/login). connects with your existing ORY Hydra and ORY Oathkeeper isntallation and lets you manage and monitor them through an intuitive UI.
+The [ORY Security Console](https://console.ory.am/auth/login) is a visual admin interface for managing ORY Hydra, ORY Oathkeeper, and ORY Keto.

 ### ORY Oathkeeper: Identity & Access Proxy

 [ORY Oathkeeper](https://github.com/ory/oathkeeper) is a BeyondCorp/Zero Trust Identity & Access Proxy (IAP) built on top of OAuth2 and ORY Hydra.

+### ORY Keto: Access Control Policies as a Server

+[ORY Keto](https://github.com/ory/keto) is a policy decision point.
+It uses a set of access control policies, similar to AWS IAM Policies, in order to determine whether a subject (user, application, service, car, ...) is authorized to perform a certain action on a resource.

 ## Security